Joe-Rstats/Books/README.md

 ### List of R Code
 #### Statistical Code
+- [R code examples for a number of common data analysis tasks](http://dwoll.de/rexrepos/) - This is very good.
+Basically shows how to do code for common things we do.
 #### R Code
 - [a compendium of r commands to teach statistics](http://mosaic-web.org/go/Master-Core.pdf)
 - [Common R commands used in Data Analysis and Statistical Inference](http://www2.stat.duke.edu/~mc301/R/Rcommands.pdf)